scrane97/Final-Project---maas/README.md

 * We inserted 'NA' into the many blank spots in the .csv file
 * We had to change the different spellings of countries within a single columns
+* We had to merge our country name data with standardized country codes using that package in R and iso_a2 coding
+* We learned how to incorporate leaflet and a Mapbox API for the interactive world map, feeding it specific country data standardized to country codes
 * We used plotly for the creation of our pie charts, as Base-R pie charts pale in comparison in terms of visuals and customizability